- Position: Teaching Fellow in English for Academic Purposes

 Prior to this, I taught a combination of English as a Foreign Language and English for Academic Purposes courses.
 I began teaching EFL in 1997 after completing my Trinity TESOL certificate in 1996.
 This work has involved teaching students of a range of nationalities and all levels from beginner to proficiency in four other countries as well as the UK.
 I have taught general English, ESOL, young learners and exam courses, including Cambridge PET, FCE, CAE, CPE and the BEC Business English Certificate levels 1–3, IELTS and TOEFL.
 I completed the Diploma in English Language Teaching to Adults in 2003.
 I have also taught English for Academic Purposes since 2008, first at an FE college, on pre-sessionals at the University of Nottingham, Manchester and Liverpool, at four international pathway colleges affiliated to universities, and at Leeds Beckett University from 2015–16.

 I have also worked as an oral examiner for Cambridge BEC 1 and FCE exams and as a SELT examiner for the exams needed for visas for Trinity College London.
 In addition, I have invigilated the Cambridge CAE exam, GCSE and ‘A’ Level exams and vocational qualifications and I have JCQ examiner status.
 I have also worked as a Cover Supervisor and Teaching Assistant in UK schools and FE colleges.

-I have a BA in English and History and an MA in English Literature and I am currently studying the University of Nottingham’s MA in Teaching English for Academic Purposes.
+I have a BA in English and History and an MA in English Literature and have recently completed the University of Nottingham’s MA in Teaching English for Academic Purposes (Distinction).